Let me tell you: making a fire without a lighter is hard work!

 Best Waterproof Lighters Comparison

 These aren’t your standard matches!
-The matches in the UCO kit are designed for bad weather.
+The matches are designed for bad weather.

 As far as water goes, the case is the first line of protection.
 It has a watertight seal so no water will get to the matches.
 The case even floats so you can find it easily if it gets dropped in water.

 Even without the case, the matches are still waterproof.
-They also have nice features like a longer burn time (15 seconds).
+They also have nice features like a longer burn time (15 seconds) and a strike pad in the lid.
 Note that, even though the matches are advertised as “windproof,” they will still blow out in high wind.

 EverStryke Match Pro